COVID-19: UPDATE 01 November 2020

-Following the advice of our professional body and regulator, we can confirm that Nunhead Osteopathy Practice remains OPEN.
+Following the advice of our professional body and regulator, we can confirm that Nunhead Osteopathy Practice remains fully OPEN and will be doing so during the new lockdown.

 Osteopaths are currently permitted to open up their face-to-face consultations for people who: